-As the possibilities for organizations to collect and process personal data keep on growing and consequently data protection legislation is continuously updated, it is increasingly important that organizations processing personal data take the individuals’ rights to privacy and data protection into consideration.
-To avoid non-compliance with policies, standards and legislation as well as to mitigate privacy and data protection related risks, organizations should analyze how a new project, service or any other business initiative affects the rights and freedoms of individuals.
+As the possibilities for organisations to collect and process personal data keep on growing and consequently data protection legislation is continuously updated, it is increasingly important that organisations processing personal data take the individuals’ rights to privacy and data protection into consideration.
+To avoid non-compliance with policies, standards and legislation as well as to mitigate privacy and data protection related risks, organisations should analyze how a new project, service or any other business initiative affects the rights and freedoms of individuals.

 EU General Data Protection Regulation (GDPR) entails a risk-based approach to processing personal data and imposes an obligation to demonstrate compliance with its requirements.
 Privacy Impact Assessments are a cornerstone of implementing the GDPR’s risk-based approach and demonstrating compliance with the GDPR.
 The GDPR sets forth that Data Protection Impact Assessment will become a compulsory process in a variety of cases where personal data is processed in a way that is likely to result in a high risk to the rights and freedoms of individuals.
 A PIA can be used as a tool to measure and demonstrate compliance with these requirements by conducting an additional risks to rights and freedoms assessment.

 Privacy Impact Assessments measure compliance, identify privacy related risks and demonstrate accountability.
-In addition, a PIA also significantly benefits the organization with facilitating communication between the different groups of stakeholders.
-Identifying risks to privacy and data protection is not always easy, but certainly worth all the effort: a thoroughly conducted PIA provides the organization with greater control over the daily business processes and, moreover, enables organizations to make informed decisions regarding the new initiatives.
+In addition, a PIA also significantly benefits the organisation with facilitating communication between the different groups of stakeholders.
+Identifying risks to privacy and data protection is not always easy, but certainly worth all the effort: a thoroughly conducted PIA provides the organisation with greater control over the daily business processes and, moreover, enables organisations to make informed decisions regarding the new initiatives.
 Privacy does not prevent cool things from happening but things just need to be done “the right way”.